yasin-arafat-05/Mynotes/Academic/Phy_2nd_Sir_Part/Elasticity.md

 # Different kinds of stress

-Defination: A stress measures the effectiveness() of a force in producing deformation, stress is always defined as the force exerted() per unit area of the body(F/A).
+** Defination : ** A stress measures the effectiveness(কার্যকারিতা) of a force in producing deformation, stress is always defined as the force exerted(প্রয়োগ) per unit area of the body(F/A).

+** Kinds of stress :  **

+Stress is generally divided into three types:

+i) ** Tensile or Longitudinal Stress : ** It is the stretching force acting per unit area of the section of the solid acting in the direction of its length.

+ii) ** Compressive or volume stress : **  It is the uniform force acting per unit area on the faces of a cube.

+iii) ** Shearing or Tangetial Stress : ** It is the force acting tangentially per unit area on teh body.